syncfusion-content/blazor-docs/blazor/stepper/steps.md

 ## Label

-By using the [Label](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_Label) property, additional information can be provided for each step.
+You can use the [Label](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.StepperStep.html#Syncfusion_Blazor_Navigations_StepperStep_Label) property to provide additional information for each step.

 ```cshtml